Faculty/Projects

 - Machine learning, especially as applied to images

-Short Period Pulsating Variable Stars
+Short Period Pulsating Variable Stars and Astronomical Observations

 Background Needed